pabiney-msr/MSR_Final_Project/README.md

 - Project goals shift to be more feasable.

 **Week 5**
-- Student places order for materials
+- Student places order for materials.
-- Student begins studying stepper motors
+- Student begins studying stepper motors.
 - Student meets with advisers

 **Week 6**